Ben Ray Luján

-Luján was selected as chairman of the Democratic Congressional Campaign Committee (DCCC) in 2014 and led the Democrats to win a House majority in the 2018 elections.
+Luján was selected as chairman of the Democratic Congressional Campaign Committee in 2014 and led the Democrats to win a House majority in the 2018 elections.
 He was the first Hispanic to serve in this role.
-In his role as assistant House Democratic leader, Luján was the highest-ranking Latino in Congress.
+In his role as assistant House Democratic leader, Luján was the highest-ranking Hispanic in Congress.

 On April 1, 2019, Luján announced his intention to seek the United States Senate seat being vacated by two-term Democratic incumbent Tom Udall in the 2020 election.
-He defeated Republican Mark Ronchetti in the general election on November 3, 2020, and took office on January 3, 2021.
+He defeated Republican Mark Ronchetti in the general election on November 3, 2020 and took office on January 3, 2021.

 Early life and education

-Ben Ray Luján was born in Santa Fe, New Mexico, as the last child of Carmen (Ray) and Ben Luján; he has two older sisters and an older brother.
+Ben Ray Luján was born in Santa Fe, New Mexico, the last child of Carmen Luján and Ben Luján; he has two older sisters and an older brother.
 He was raised in Nambe, New Mexico.
-His father, Ben, went into politics in 1970, when he was elected to the County Commission.
-From 1975, he was a longtime member of the New Mexico House of Representatives, serving as majority whip and Speaker of the House.
+His mother's maiden name was also Luján.
+His father, Ben, went into politics in 1970, when he was elected to the County Commission; beginning in 1975, he was a longtime member of the New Mexico House of Representatives, serving as majority whip and speaker.

-After graduating from Pojoaque Valley High School, Ben Ray worked as a blackjack dealer at a Lake Tahoe casino and a Northern New Mexico tribal casino.
-After his stint as a dealer, he attended the University of New Mexico and later received a BBA degree from New Mexico Highlands University.
+After graduating from Pojoaque Valley High School in 1990, Ben Ray Luján worked as a blackjack dealer at a tribal casino.
+After that, he attended the University of New Mexico and received a Bachelor of Business Administration from New Mexico Highlands University.